 The author is setting up the reader to expect a conflict and promises something more to come.
 Credible conflict is a conflict that has a reason, a cause, and an effect.
 Often, the conflict needs to be established early on in the story and then slowly stretched out over the course of the story.
 It could be something as simple as saying, “Chris and his friend Steve are planning on robbing a bank.”
-That is a cause, and the effect is that their plan goes wrong and they end up getting caught.
+That is a cause, and the effect is that their plan goes wrong, and they end up getting caught.

 Be conscious of how you show and tell your story.

 Most stories involve some form of characterization.
-When you are creating a character, you are composing their history, their lifestyle, and their goals.
+When creating a character, you are composing their history, lifestyle, and goals.
 You are writing their biography, so to speak.
 It is important to remember that your characters are people, not just plot devices.
 People have feelings, and people react to situations in different ways.
 When you create a character, it is important to show them acting on their character.
 You need to make the audience feel something while watching your character react to the situation.
 You need to show your character being emotional, whether it is in the way they speak or their actions.
 You also need to make your characters look and feel the way that they are supposed to look and/or act.
 Some techniques for showing and telling your story include:

 Point of view.
 Most stories have a POV that tells the story from one character’s point of view.
-It is important to remember that each character has a different point of view, and, therefore, a different experience from the audience.
+It is important to remember that each character has a different point of view and, therefore, a different experience from the audience.

 Dialogue.
 Another important way to show and tell your story is through dialogue.
 The way that characters talk to each other is one of the most expressive parts of a story.
 It is one of the most important things that you can do to set up your story and make your characters distinctive.